QuarkFr/PRPs-agentic-codex-CLI/README.md

 5. **Style Conventions**: Language-specific guidelines
 6. **Development Commands**: How to run tests, lint, etc.

-See the example CLAUDE.md in this repository for a comprehensive template.
+See the example AGENTS.md in this repository for a comprehensive template.

 ## Advanced Usage

-### Running Multiple Claude Sessions
+### Running Multiple Codex Sessions

 Use Git worktrees for parallel development: